KarmaYama/cleansh/cleansh/COMMANDS.md

 -----

 ## 4\.
-Understanding Cleansh's Rule System
+Understanding CleanSH's Rule System

-`cleansh` comes with a robust set of default rules for common sensitive data types.
+`CleanSH` comes with a robust set of default rules for common sensitive data types.
 However, its true power lies in its flexibility to manage and customize these rules.

 ### Default Redaction Categories

-`cleansh` accurately masks:
+`CleanSH` accurately masks:

   * **Emails** (e.g., `user@example.com`)
   * **IP Addresses** (IPv4 and uncompressed IPv6)